Democratie-Libre/democratie-libre/doc/documentation.md

 ### Delete a public discussion
 **Only the administration can remove a public discussion from the database only if it is published (issue #116)**

+## PrivateDiscussion

+Inherits from AbstractDiscussion.

+This entity represents a private discussion between some users.

+### Attributes (not exhaustive)
+*$admin* is the administrator of the discussion.
+He has special rights.

+*$members* is an array of Users entities.
+Only them can read and post in the discussion.
+The admin is always among the members.

+### Create a private discussion
+Any logged user can create a private discussion through its profile.

+He can choose the members he likes.

+The creator of the discussion is by default the admin.

+### Follow a private discussion

+The members can access the discussion through their personal profile.

+It is signaled when there has been some new posts (the members are then placed in PrivateDiscussion.unreaders).
+The discussion is highlighted.

+### Edit a private discussion
+The change of the title can be done by the admin.

+### Lock a private discussion
+Locking the discussion can be done by the admin.

+This is reversible.

+### Add/remove a member to a private discussion
+Can be done by the admin.

+### Change the admin of a private discussion
+The admin can choose another member to replace him.

+### Delete a private discussion
+The admin can remove the discussion from the database.